 We also face competition from similar retail centers within our respective trade areas that may affect our ability to renew leases or re-let space as leases expire.
 Certain national retail chain bankruptcies and resulting store closings/lease disaffirmations have generally resulted in increased available retail space which, in turn, has resulted in increased competitive pressure to renew tenant leases upon expiration and to find new tenants for vacant space at such properties.
 In addition, any new competitive properties that are developed within the trade areas of our existing properties may result in increased competition for customer traffic and creditworthy tenants.
-Increased competition for tenants may require us to make tenant and/or capital improvements to properties beyond those that we would otherwise have planned to make.
-Any unbudgeted tenant and/or capital improvements we undertake may reduce cash that would otherwise be available for distributions to shareholders.
+Increased competition for tenants may require us to make tenant and/or capital improvements to properties be available for distributions to shareholders.
 Ultimately, to the extent we are unable to renew leases or re-let space as leases expire, our business and operations could be negatively impacted.